-U.S. States and Cities Consider Curfews, Restaurant Closures to Prevent COVID-19 Spread
+Illinois Shuts Down Bars, Restaurants Due to Coronavirus

 “There’s a lot of concerns with the economy here because people are scared to go out, but I will just say one of the things you can do — if you’re healthy, you and your family it’s a great time to just go out, go to a local restaurant, likely you can get in easily,” he said.
 “Let’s not hurt the working people in this country that are relying on wages and tips to keep their small business going.”

-Associated Press writers Sophia Tareen in Chicago, Sean Murphy in Oklahoma City and Larry Neumeister in New York City contributed to this report.
+Associated Press writers Sophia Tareen and Herb McCann in Chicago, Sean Murphy in Oklahoma City and Larry Neumeister in New York City contributed to this report.
 Thanawala reported from Atlanta.